Frederick Browning: Establishment

+In late February 1941, after handing over the brigade to Brigadier Manley James, Browning succeeded Brigadier The Hon.
+William Fraser, a fellow Grenadier Guardsman and an old friend, in command of the 24th Guards Brigade Group.
+Such was his popularity by now within the 128th Brigade, that when Browning left his old command many members of the brigade turned out to cheer him on and wish him well.
+While the 24th Brigade was not a division, it was perhaps the next best thing to one.
+The brigade group's objective was to defend London from an attack from the south.

 On 3 November 1941, Browning was promoted to the acting rank of major-general, and appointed as the first General Officer Commanding (GOC) of the newly created 1st Airborne Division.
 The division initially comprised the 1st Parachute Brigade, under Brigadier Richard Gale, and the 1st Airlanding Brigade, under Brigadier George Hopkinson.
-In this new role he was instrumental in parachutists adopting the maroon beret, and assigned an artist, Major Edward Seago, to design the Parachute Regiment's emblem of the warrior Bellerophon riding Pegasus, the winged horse.
+In this new role he was instrumental in parachutists adopting the maroon beret, and assigned an artist, Major Edward Seago, to design the Parachute Regiment's emblem of the mythical Greek hero Bellerophon riding the winged horse Pegasus.
 Because of this he has been called the "father of the British airborne forces".
 Browning designed his own uniform.
 He qualified as a pilot in 1942, and henceforth wore the Army Air Corps wings, which he also designed.